aday651/aday651.github.io/_posts/2021-10-24-spotify-analysis.md

 -   My streaming history; this is usually limited to only a year, but I requested my data twice over a five month period, so I have at least 16 months worth of data.
--   A file called “Inferences”.
+-   A file called `Inferences.json`.
 After looking at the [descriptions of the data files](https://support.spotify.com/us/article/understanding-my-data/) it appears that this corresponds to some categories Spotify believes